simbelmas/imapfilter-kube/lua-generator/README.md

 ## Calling generator
 generate_imapfilter_config.sh {IMAFILTER_CONFIG_DIR} {JINJA_VAR_FILES}

+if jinja2 variable 'imapfilter_sleep_duration' is set, the configuration does not use *enter_idle()* function but runs in a loop with a correspondinng sleep time.

 The script uses templates in templates dir to generate 2 lua files used by imapfilter. imapIdleDaemon.lua is the config file to point from imapfilter cmdline